 - This is a very typical wrongful death pressure sore case.
 The allegation is the decedent's condition kept getting worse despite the fact that he supposedly was receiving treatment from FutureCare.
 Decedent's pressure ulcer, a stage II wound on June 15, would nearly double in area by July 6 and become a Stage IV ulcer.
 There are few good outcomes after a Stage IV bed sore.

-- The decedent in this case had a debridement which is the removal dead tissue on the bedsore.
+- The decedent had a debridement which is the removal dead tissue on the bedsore.
 The idea is that because the bacteria grows in the dead tissue, cutting in out will stop or slow the infection.
 There are four major kinds of debridement.
-A sharp debridement uses a scalpel or scissor to cut away the dead tissue.
+A sharp debridement uses a scalpel or scissors to cut away the dead tissue.
 A biological debridement uses - believe it or not -- maggots that eat away the dead tissue.
 An autolytic debridement uses the body's enzymes to attack the dead tissue.
 Finally, a chemical debridement uses topical enzymes to take away the dead tissue.

 - Debridement can help stop the acceleration of a pressure sore.
 But when you see a debridement described in a nursing home lawsuit, this intervention is too little, too late.